 It’s the Think Tank Airport International v2.0 and it’s very handy.
 It’s rugged and very well built with the smoothest wheels I’ve ever seen on a rolly bag.
-You can grab on at Amazon US for about $379, but despite the hefty price tag, it’s a worthwhile investment for your expensive camera or lights.
+You can grab one for about $379, but despite the hefty price tag, it’s a worthwhile investment for your expensive camera or lights.
 As much as I love this bag, I found it a bit too much for my needs at the moment as I am down sizing my kit, so I have one that is in excellent condition for sale.
 If you are in the UK, get in touch.

 Anyway, enough shameless plugs, sorry.
 Back to the Carry-On Lighting.

 Ken managed to pack a decent amount of lighting kit mainly comprising of affordable high CRI LED lights, stands diffusors and other modifiers in his bag.
 One of the benefits of these LED lights is that they use the super popular Sony NP-F style batteries.
 They are the same that power most budget on-camera monitors.

 1 x Kamerar Brightcast 12”x12” Flex LED bi-colour (CRI 95) on Amazon